Key Quote

 RAD — STAGNATE

-Lady Catherine's use of 'polluted' reveals deep-rooted class prejudice that she has never examined.
+Lady Catherine's use of 'polluted' reveals deep-rooted class prejudiceclass prejudice — Bias against people based on their social or economic position that she has never examined.
 She genuinely views Elizabeth's family as a contaminant — this is not strategic rhetoric but an authentic expression of aristocratic disgust.
 Her inability to see Elizabeth as a worthy individual demonstrates the dehumanising effect of rigid class consciousness.

 Key Words